Fish curry in banana leaf

 Add all the first set of ingredients to a small blender and puree with a touch of water till a smooth paste is formed.

 Lay a banana leaf on a cutting board.
 Lay a piece of the fish in the center of the leaf.
 Spoon about 1/6th of the curry paste onto the fish and mix so the fish is coated on both sides with the curry.
 Layer the top of the fish with kaffir lime leaves.
-Add about 4 segments of the scallions to the sides of the fish.
+Add about four segments of the scallions to the sides of the fish.

 To Grill: